grdsdev/grsouza/README.md

 My name is Guilherme and I'm an iOS Engineer at [Stone](https://www.stone.com.br/).

+I'm currently working on some open source libraries like [ThreadSafe](https://github.com/grsouza/swift-threadsafe) and [ServiceLocator](https://github.com/grsouza/service-locator).

+📫 You can reach me at [guilherme@grds.dev](mailto:guilherme@grds.dev)

 <!--
 **grsouza/grsouza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.